TekF/Doodle/README.md

   * empty web page
   * resolution
   * number of buffers
-  * which shader to run on which buffer
+  * which shader to run on which buffer (maybe inlined)
   * shader input textures/buffers
   * frame rate
   * number of frames (code should disable gif render if 1 frame, maybe 0 frames = realtime only)